Guys, I have a problem… Sometimes, there are simply too many Mac games to cover! Really, I’m not joking.

 Barely a few days later than the Windows release, Feral released War of the Chosen for Mac, XCOM 2’s latest and most ambitious DLC so far.
 In fact, many claim this to be the ultimate XCOM experience.

-War of the Whosen is packed full of new enemies, factions, missions, environments and more depth.
+War of the Chosen is packed full of new enemies, factions, missions, environments and more depth.
 And more importantly, it introduces The Chosen, the most dangerous enemies XCOM has ever seen.
-You can read all about it here or download it from Steam.

 Released August 31, 2017.